A property firm which allowed a jungle of knotweed to grow into an 8ft-high jungle has been fined £18,000 in the first prosecution of its type.

 “It’s pretty poor behaviour which was maybe taken into account when the magistrate issued the fine.

 “It is an eye-watering amount of money – £18,000 is quite a lot.

 “It is unfortunate the council needed to resort to formal action, but we hope that this sends a message that appropriate action will be taken, when necessary, to protect the public.

-“Knotweed has the potential to cause significant nuisance to property owners, causing structural damage as well as anxiety over the effect on property prices and the ability to secure a mortgage.”
+“Knotweed has the potential to cause a significant nuisance to property owners, causing structural damage as well as anxiety over the effect on property prices and the ability to secure a mortgage.”

 The firm was issued with a court order requiring it to remedy the situation and the knotweed has now been cut back.

-Japanese knotweed was introduced to the UK around 200 years ago as an ornamental plant, but is now common and widespread.
+Japanese knotweed was introduced to the UK around 200 years ago as an ornamental plant but is now common and widespread.
 It is “indisputably the UK’s most aggressive, destructive and invasive plant”, according to the Environment Agency.